 They operate locally and manufacture through fair trade agreements with small factories in order to ensure their workers’ (and their families') well-being.

 Most of the factories they work with are small and family-run.
 Factories are monitored regularly to ensure that they are providing a safe working environment.

 They are known for their body inclusivity and you can even book a Skype appointment to have something custom made.
 The dress pictured is made from ethically sourced cotton and modal.
 Isn't it stunning?

-Part of that collaboration is coming with new ways to reduce textile waste while making sure that there is a shared standard of production and labour.
+Part of that collaboration is coming up with new ways to reduce textile waste while making sure that there is a shared standard of production and labor.

 They use old, heritage weaving techniques in all of their creations, which can take up to 12 months to make.